geomydas/randev/content/blog/1-Using-a-CSS-reset.md

 If your site is more text-heavy and similar to blogs, use [Andy Bell's](https://piccalil.li/blog/a-more-modern-css-reset/).
 If your site is more customized and similar to landing pages, use [Josh Comeau's](https://www.joshwcomeau.com/css/custom-css-reset/#the-css-reset-1).
 You might have heard of other resets like [meyerweb](https://meyerweb.com/eric/tools/css/reset/) or [normalize](https://www.npmjs.com/package/normalize.css/v/3.0.3) but they're quite old and not that much used anymore.

 **Don't forget that you can always customize the resets by yourself!**

+## Summary

+- A CSS reset is set of rules that you can add in your CSS code.
+- It typically resets browser defaults.
+- You can customize the resets on your own.